 Of course we’re not seeing these bullets in isolation.
 The marketers include diagrams, screen shots purporting to be sales reports, and more.
 But they’re not good models, especially for “conscious” copywriting or fields like coaching, consulting and most professional services.

-In contrast, let’s look at some really good copy from Coach Glue.
-One half of the Coach Glue team used to be a copywriter so we shouldn’t be surprised.
+In contrast, let’s look at some really good copy from Karon Thackston.
+She’s a copywriter so we shouldn’t be surprised.

 Karon’s promoting a new product, Short Copy To Success Secrets – a guide to writing micro-copy (she just calls it “short copy”).
 This copy is the hidden hero of persuasive content: headlines, bullets, emails and media posts.
 Compare these bullets to those above:

 - Magic words that make your tweets, PPC ads & more ultra-clickable.You

 - Sure-fire ways to build curiosity in only a few words.

 - What the whole point of short copy really is.